Step 1: Apply Online

 This class is designed for you.
 The intention is to learn through participation, activities, presentations, and lectures.
 Student’s participation in class activities and discussions is highly encouraged as it adds to the class environment and your learning experience.

-The assignments for this course are not set up for simple completion but will challenge you to be reflective and insightful.
+The assignments for this course are not set up for simple completion; they will challenge you to be reflective and insightful.
 Students who are typically the most successful and find enjoyment in this course plan for assignments and are prepared for class each day.
 Procrastination, completing assignments at the last minute, or not following through with group members on assignments not only affect one's grade but are signs of underdeveloped leadership skills.

-In this class, the hope is to have an environment that is accepting, tolerant, safe, and welcoming to all.
+In this class, the goal is to have an environment that is accepting, tolerant, safe, and welcoming to all.
 Should you need help in any part of the course, if there is an obstacle that is preventing you from being successful, or if you are in need of any special accommodations please reach out to me, Bryan Justin Marks, for assistance.
 Because the class will represent a diversity of individual beliefs, backgrounds, and experiences, every member of this class is asked to please show respect for every other member of this class and I challenge you to think beyond what you know and experience what others know.

 Required TextbooksThe 21 Indispensable Qualities of a Leader: Becoming the person others want to follow-John C. Maxwell The Other Wes Moore-Wes Moore